froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 });
 ```

 The _gulp-galen_ plugin works in the standard Gulp way.
-A _src_ file pattern (our test suite) is piped into a Galen _test_ function, which is passed any configuration we need.
-In this case, we set the path of the HTML report to write to.
+First, we import the plugin using `require`.
+We define the task using `gulp.task()`.
+The body of the task takes a _src_ file pattern (our test suite), which is piped into a _gulpGalen.test()_ function.
+We pass any configuration we need to provide to Galen in this function.
+In this case, we set the path of the HTML report.

 To run this task, we need to have Pattern Lab running in another terminal session using `gulp patternlab:serve`.